RyanWork/SYSC4806-WDWH/README.md

   * filter by program and year
   * sorting of columns
   * filter by course and categories
-  * Export with CSV
+  * export with CSV

 The features that are currently being reviewed are: <br>
-  * Admin's add feature
+  * admin's add feature

 **_Plan for Final Sprint_** <br>
  * finishing admin features including adding/removing/editing courses, programs, categories and LO's